Mistaken identity: Ronald Cotton

-Another case demonstrating mistaken identity is the case of American Ronald Cotton.
-In 1984, Jennifer Thompson was raped.
+Another case demonstrating mistaken identity is the case of Ronald Cotton.
+In July 1984, a man broke into Jennifer Thompson's home in Burlington, North Carolina and raped her.
 During the attack, she studied the attacker's face, determined to identify him if she survived the attack.
 When presented with a photo lineup, she identified Cotton as her attacker.
 Twice, she testified against him by saying she had identified him.
-When presented with Bobby Poole, an inmate who boasted to fellow inmates that he had committed the crimes for which Cotton was convicted, she said she had never seen him before.
-After Cotton served 10.5 years of his sentence, attorneys arranged for DNA testing of him and Poole.
-Poole's DNA matched that collected from Thompson's rape kit, proving that he had raped her.
+Cotton was found guilty of rape and burglary and sentenced to life plus 54 years in prison.

+In March 1995, Cotton's lawyers had the DNA in Thompson's rape kit retested, which found that his DNA was not present, resulting in Cotton being exonerated and freed.
+Authorities also tested the DNA in the rape kit of Mary Williams, who was raped by the same assailant as Thompson on the very same night, and the DNA was found to be that of Bobby Poole, another inmate in the prison where Cotton was incarcerated; Poole had also boasted to his fellow inmates that he had committed the crimes for which Cotton was convicted.
+Poole confessed to raping both Thompson and Williams and was sentenced to 70 years in prison.
+He died of cancer in prison in 2000.

 Thompson has since become a critic of eyewitness testimony because of its proven unreliability.
 She was filled with remorse after learning that she had contributed to Cotton, an innocent man, being convicted and sent to prison.
-Upon release for wrongful conviction (proved by DNA analysis), Cotton was awarded $109,150.69 in compensation from the state of North Carolina.
-Cotton and Thompson have reconciled and become close friends; they conduct speaking tours to promote reform of procedures for eyewitness testimony.
+Upon release for wrongful conviction (proved by DNA analysis), Cotton was awarded $110,000 in compensation from the state of North Carolina.
+Cotton and Thompson reconciled and became close friends; they conduct speaking tours to promote reform of procedures for eyewitness testimony.

-After Cotton was released, Poole was prosecuted and pleaded guilty to raping Thompson.
-She wrote to him but he never responded.
-He died in prison in 2000.

 SODDI defense

-The SODDI defense ("Some Other Dude Did It" or "Some Other Dude Done It") is often used when there is no question that a crime occurred, such as in murder or assault cases, where the defendant is not asserting self-defense.
+The SODDI defense ("Some Other Dude Did It" or "Some Other Dude Done It") is a slang term referring to a situation in which the defendant does not deny that a crime (e.g., murder or assault) occurred and is not asserting self-defense, but rather is asserting that they are not the one who did it.
 The SODDI defense in a murder, rape or assault case is often accompanied by a mistaken identity defense and/or an alibi defense.
 Another common scenario where the SODDI defense is available is where the police find contraband in a car or residence containing multiple people.
 In this scenario, each person present could assert that one of the other people possessed the contraband.

-The defense does carry a risk: It may be legal in some jurisdictions to falsely assert one's innocence while it is illegal to falsely blame another person for the crime.

 In Holmes v.
 South Carolina, 547 U.S. 319, 126 S. Ct.
 1727, 1731, 164 L. Ed.
 2d 503 (2006), the US Supreme Court held that a South Carolina statute that prohibited putting on a SODDI defense when the state's case was "strong" violated the Sixth Amendment right to put on a defense.